Treknology Encyclopedia - V

 In the Abramsverse, all starships have a large window on the bridge, facing forward, that doubles as a viewscreen.
 This even applies to designs from the 22nd century such as the USS Franklin ("Star Trek Beyond").

 In the Discoverse, all starships have a large window on the bridge, facing forward, that doubles as a viewscreen, just like in the Abramsverse (DIS, SHO, SNW).

 Vinculum Part of a Borg ship roughly equivalent to a computer core (VOY: "Infinite Regress").

 Viridium patch Small device that can be attached to clothing.
 Allows to track a person across a distance of as much as two sectors ("Star Trek: The Undiscovered Country").
+Viridium is still used in the late 24th century, but now in an ingestible form (PIC: "Broken Pieces").
 See also emergency transponder.

 Visual acuity transmitter Device that allows to transmit visual data from Geordi's VISOR to conventional display devices like the ship's main viewscreen (TNG: "Heart of Glory").